dimassibassem/ScrapingBooksApi/API/readme.md

+﻿# Scraping Books API
-﻿This project is a tool for scraping books by ISBN from many sources.
+This project is a tool for scraping books by ISBN from many sources.

 It is represented in an API and you can test it by following these steps: